hqsh/benchmark-django-rest-framework/README.md

 # benchmark-django-rest-framework

 After you installed this framework.
-Run the command below at the directory which include the django settings.py file.
+Run the command below in the directory which include the django settings.py file.